Convincing solution for Bern

 Reasons for the renewal

-Read moreWhat the new museum offers
+Read moreWhat the museum will offer in the future

 Read moreFinanced through a collaborative effort